-Grantees must comply with the DOB guidance included in Federal Register Vol. 76, No. 221 (November 16, 2011), 76 FR 71060, and Federal Register Vol. 84, No. 119 (June 20, 2019), 84 FR 28836, which updates the DOB guidance issued in Federal Register Vol. 76, No. 221 (November 16, 2011), 76 FR 71060.
+Grantees must comply with the DOB guidance included in Federal Register Vol. 76, No. 221 (November 16, 2011), 76 FR 71060, as updated by Federal Register Vol. 84, No. 119 (June 20, 2019), 84 FR 28836.
 DOB requirements on CDBG-DR funds will equally apply to CDBG-MIT funds.
 The 2019 DOB notice updates the treatment of declined loans where a grantee shall not take into consideration or reduce the amount of assistance provided to an applicant, where such applicant applied for and was approved, but declined assistance from the Small Business Administration (SBA), related to disasters from 2014 to 2017.
 The 2019 DOB notice also includes requirements applicable only to CDBG-MIT funds.
 The Federal Emergency Management Agency (FEMA), as per recent amendments to the Disaster Recovery Reform Act of 2018 (DRRA), Pub.
 L. 115-254, advises a loan is not a duplication of other forms of financial assistance, provided all federal assistance is used toward a loss suffered, as a result of a major disaster or emergency.
-The DRRA provisions apply to disasters occurred from 2016 to 2021.
+However, the DRRA provisions, which applied to disasters occurred from 2016 to 2021, expired on October 5, 2023.
+Therefore, the determining factor for applying the DRRA amendment is the date the agreement for loan assistance is awarded (signed by all the required parties, made and entered, and final).
+As such, subsidized loans awarded after the amendment sunset date are to be included in the DOB evaluation.